 Upper East Side

-Another one of our favorite places to visit in New York City is the Upper East Side.
+Another one of our favorite places to visit in New York City and where you can find some of the best New York attractions is in the Upper East Side.
 This upscale and posh neighborhood is a beauty to look at neighboring Central Park with its brownstone and luxury high rise buildings.

 Along the museum mile, which includes the MET is also another one of our favorite places to visit in New York City, the Solomon R. Guggenheim Museum.
 We sadly didn’t make it inside on this trip but we admired and appreciated the gorgeous architecture by Frank Lloyd Wright from the street.

-A trip to the city is not complete without visiting Central Park in the heart of Manhatten and one of our favorite places to visit in New York City.
+A trip to the city is not complete without visiting Central Park in the heart of Manhattan and one of our favorite places to visit in New York City and most popular NYC attractions.
 My first time visiting Central Park I managed to get lost somewhere in the winding pathways of the wooded Ramble area.
 It was weird knowing I was somewhere in the middle of the city but couldn’t see a skyscraper anymore, I couldn’t take being lost anymore and ended up paying a kind homeless man who showed me the way out.
 Embarrassing, yes, but it’s also funny.

 Besides that traumatic hour lost in Central Park all those years ago I found the courage to come back and LOVE how removed you feel from the city even though you’re right there!
 Our cliche favorite spot is the gorgeous Bethesda Arcade and Fountain.
 We love when there’s a busker playing in the arcade because the acoustics are amazing and it really is just an experience that makes you pinch yourself to see if you’re actually here or just fantasizing about being somewhere beautiful and relaxing.